Skathy/PixelTehTestAPP/README.md

 User requirements
 ● As a user I want the application to show me beers using three different views (tabs):
-● beers that pair with pizza
+● beers that pair with pizza --- Checked!
-● beers that pair with steak
+● beers that pair with steak --- Checked!
-● all available beers
+● all available beers --- Checked!

 ● As a user I want to easily navigate around the app and:
-● For each beer in a view see the name, a picture and the abv ● Transition between views/tabs
+● For each beer in a view see the name, a picture and the abv --- Checked!
+● Transition between views/tabs --- Semi-check!

 ● As a user I want to select a beer and see the following information:
 ● picture